Frequently Asked Questions

 • Chat mode — Ask natural-language questions about your scan findings, maturity scores, action plans, or historical data.
 The agent answers using your actual engagement data stored in OrynIQ.

-• Full Audit mode — Triggers an autonomous deep audit that runs 24 compound analyzers against your live ServiceNow instance, synthesizes findings, and generates a full narrative report ready for stakeholder delivery.
+• Full Audit mode — Triggers an autonomous deep audit that runs 30 live compound analyzers against your live ServiceNow instance, synthesizes findings, and generates a full narrative report ready for stakeholder delivery.

 The agent can also log investigation discoveries, propose remediation actions, and draft executive summaries.